waikato-ufdl/ufdl-datasets/README.md

   * use the same sub-directory in `raw`, `conversion` and the various domain directories
   * add `LINK` text file to original dataset in the `raw` and various domain directories

-* Update the relevant pages:
+* Update the relevant pages (update timestamp as well!):

   * `index.rst` - contains links to domain pages that list/link the actual datasets
   * `image-classification.rst` - page for listing image classification datasets